 - A list of data elements needed for the planned analysis;

-- A description of any household or individual subgroups (for example, households with children or all school-age children) that will be included in the research;
+- A description of any household or individual subgroups (for example, households with children or all school-age children) that will be a focus of the research;

 - Table shells and charts that show how research results are expected to be presented;

-- A schedule for data analysis, draft of research results, and submission of research paper or report; and
+- A schedule for data analysis, draft of research results, and submission of research papers or reports;

-- The number of research team members that will need direct access to the data.
+- Names and curricula vitae or resumes of all project members who will need direct access to the restricted data; and

-Note: Submitted proposals will be evaluated primarily on the risk that the proposed research may breach confidentiality.
-Proposals that address questions for which FoodAPS data are not well-suited, however, will not be approved.
-For example, a proposal to use FoodAPS data to estimate outcomes for a single State will not be approved because the FoodAPS sample was designed to provide results that may be generalized only at the national level.
+Proposals that FoodAPS data cannot adequately support will not be approved.
+For example, a proposal to use FoodAPS data to estimate outcomes for a single State will not be approved because the FoodAPS sample was not designed to provide results that may be generalized at the State level.

 Approval will be given only to those proposals that provide suitable protection against disclosure of confidential information about FoodAPS respondents, the establishments the respondents visited, and the food items acquired.
 For example, planned research output will not be approved that identifies establishment locations or names, product manufacturers, or name brands.
 Proposals should address how data and research results will be protected during analysis and report preparation.
-To help assure ERS that disclosure risk will be minimized, careful forethought should be given to the following when preparing a proposal:
+To help assure ERS that disclosure risk will be fully considered and addressed, careful forethought should be given to the following when preparing a proposal: